-If an inmate wants to apply to SOTP, he needs to:
+If an inmate wants to apply to SOTP, they need to:

 Whenever it becomes necessary for SOTP to maintain a waiting list, the applicants are taken into the program by order of which their referrals are received.

 Additional legislation will be of interest to individuals convicted of sex offenses.
 A bill passed in 1992 requires that individuals convicted of a sexual offense shall have a sample of blood take by the Department of Corrections for DNA law enforcement identification purposes before leaving the institution where they are incarcerated.

 A bill passed in 1994 and 1998 requires "ALL" individuals convicted of a sex offense register a home address prior to release from the institution.
 Registered offenders in the Commonwealth of Kentucky fall into two categories:

 Lifetime Registrants - address verified every 90 days